 Meghan Markle Meeting The Queen?
-Prince Harry’s Reported Fiance Still Needs Royal Approval
+Prince Harry’s Reported Fiancée Still Needs Royal Approval

 Meghan Markle and Prince Harry are back in London after their three-week vacation in Africa.
 While Harry recently commemorated the 20th anniversary of Princess Diana’s death, Markle is reportedly getting ready to meet Queen Elizabeth.
 Will Elizabeth give Markle and Harry her royal approval?

 According to Know to Love, eyewitnesses spotted Harry and Markle getting extra cozy in Heathrow Airport this past week.
 A source says that they both donned baseball caps and talked quietly by themselves.
 Markle looked very happy was described as being giddy.
-The two are believed to be staying with Prince Charles in Birkhall, Scotland, which is nearby Queen Elizabeth’s estate in Balmoral.
+The two are believed to be staying with Prince Charles in Birkhall, Scotland, which is near Queen Elizabeth’s estate in Balmoral.

 Markle will need to visit the queen before making any major commitments with Harry.
 Not only is she the head of the royal family, but Harry and Elizabeth share a deep respect and immense love for each other.
 If Meghan Markle wants to become a part of the family, she will need to get the Queen’s stamp of approval.